MichalPolach/DjangoBlog/README.md

 7. Visit `http://localhost:8000` and bask in the glory of your new blog!

+8. After fidling with the code and unhealthy amount of frustration, you can proceed to deployment!
+- I recommend gunicorn and nginx (because that's what I use).

 ## 🎨 Customization

 Want to make it your own?
 Go wild!
 Here are some things you can do: